ivanlhz/next-podcast/README.md

 Also I create the `core` folder where I put the **entities**, the r**epositories interfaces** and **adapters interfaces**.

 ## About CORS
-In order to allow CORS requests, I use an external service, https://github.com/Rob--W/cors-anywhere.
-All request URLs are mounted using this service, If you have errors and the podcast data is not displayed rightly, may you need to request access to the demo throw the url https://cors-anywhere.herokuapp.com/corsdemo.
+~~In order to allow CORS requests, I use an external service, https://github.com/Rob--W/cors-anywhere.
+All request URLs are mounted using this service, If you have errors and the podcast data is not displayed rightly, may you need to request access to the demo throw the url https://cors-anywhere.herokuapp.com/corsdemo.~~ (FIXED)
 ## Getting Started

 First, run the development server: